bizquigs/rosa-workshop-content/rosa-content/200-ops/upgrades.md

     ![OCM - Update Confirm](../assets/images/ocm-update-confirm.png){ align=center }
     ![OCM - Update Close](../assets/images/ocm-update-close.png){ align=center }

     Congratulations!
 You've successfully scheduled an upgrade of your cluster for tomorrow at this time.
-If you finish quickly, feel free to explore the setting tab further and reach out to the workshop instructors with any questions.
+If you finish quickly, feel free to explore the *settings* tab further and reach out to the workshop instructors with any questions.